Indignité nationale: Dégradation nationale

 The duration of disqualification, from five years to life, was decided by the court on a case-by-case basis.
 The courts could suspend but not lift the penalty for those who served in the Free French Forces or participated in the Resistance.
 The courts were not allowed to choose a specific form of disqualification and had to invoke the whole set of bans or acquit the person.
 The only elective punishments were the confiscation of property and a ban on living in certain areas.
-The offenders also lost their pension rights, although this was not intended by the legislators and was uncommon in practice.
+The offenders sometimes lost their pension rights, although that was not intended by the legislators and was uncommon in practice.